pramodcgupta/Machine-Learning-Predictions/README.md

 # Machine-Learning-Pridictions

-This Repository hold ML works
+This Repository is foucsing on ML projects which are mostly using ML Algorithms to make pridictions.